jjpal/jjpal.github.io/index.md

 #### [Weather Time Series Learnings](https://www.linkedin.com/pulse/weather-time-series-learnings-juanita-p-u1rdc/)
 [<img src="images/Time Series Forecasting.gif?raw=true" alt="timeseries" width="400"/>](https://www.linkedin.com/pulse/weather-time-series-learnings-juanita-p-u1rdc/)

 One of my research interests involves learning about climate, weather, and sustainability and how they interact with health, food availability, jobs, and migration patterns.
-With the increasing occurrence of uncommon weather events in different regions, it has become more important to understand how the temperature changes over time.
 In this project, I wanted to work on a time series project to learn more about time series and climate weather datasets.

 ---
 ### All Data Projects